 - Links were shared with all stakeholders and Taskforce members, and they were asked to share within and outside of their respective organizations.
 Both the stakeholders and taskforce members were encouraged to post these links on municipal and organizational websites and social media pages.
 They were also emailed and/or provided a postcardsized printout with a QR code promoting the survey. - · AMATS' Public Information Coordinator wrote a press release and distributed to a large list of local and regional media outlets.
-Subsequently, a couple of media outlets interviewed staff and produced content about the survey. - · Staff reports were provided at three December 2022 AMATS MPO Committee meetings (Technical Advisory Committee, Citizens Involvement Committee, and Policy Committee).
-Postcards with the QR code were also available at the TAC meeting. - Information about the survey, including direct links, was prominently displayed on the AMATS website's homepage-amatsplanning.org. - · The survey was shared through AMATS' Twitter account; several tweets about the survey were created during the survey's open period. - Several posts were created on AMATS' Facebook page.
-AMATS paid to boost these posts three times to allow for a significant reach outside its usual followers.
+Subsequently, a couple of media outlets interviewed staff and produced content about the survey. - meetings (Technical Advisory Committee, Citizens Involvement Committee, and Policy Committee).
+Postcards with the QR code were also available at the TAC meeting. - AMATS website's homepage-amatsplanning.org. - survey were created during the survey's open period. - posts three times to allow for a significant reach outside its usual followers.